 - J-1 visa support;

-- A Welcome Orientation in Washington, D.C.;
+- An end of program workshop in Washington, D.C.;

-- Accident and sickness medical insurance coverage;
+- Accident and sickness medical coverage;

 - The opportunity to apply for alumni small grants.